 We have in principle agreements with Council and DEWLP to use the block in Sandy Point next to the Fire Station as the site for our shed.
 This will be a joint facility which will also house a new Marine Rescue vessel for Shallow Inlet/Waratah Bay.
 We are pleased to be able to announce that Marine Rescue Victoria have confirmed the award of a grant to Waratah Beach Surf Rescue Club to build the Shed at Sandy Point to house a future, larger Rescue Boat.

 This shed will also house the Sandy Point Community Men’s Shed.
 The MRV Grant will provide the initial funding for the site preparation and construction of the shed to lock up stage.
 Consultation is currently ongoing with Council to obtain the necessary Planning and Building permits to allow construction to commence.

 The Men’s Shed group are also independently seeking a grant through the Victorian Department of Health and Human Services for the full fit out of the joint facility shed.
 Applications close in late June with funding awarded in late September.

-We will also need to seek funding for the shed fit-out.
-For such grant applications to be successful it is essential that we have viable numbers of financial members, so for those interested in joining the group (male or female), please complete the membership form attached below and help make the Sandy Point Men’s Shed a reality.
+Remember that for such grant applications to be successful it is essential that we have a viable number of financial members.
+So for those interested in joining the group (male or female), please complete the membership form attached below and help make the Sandy Point Men’s Shed a reality.
 Membership is just $25 a year.
-Please either scan and return the completed form to email@example.com or mail to Sandy Point Community Men’s Shed, c/- Post Office, Sandy Point, Victoria 3959
+Please either scan and return the completed form to firstname.lastname@example.org or mail to Sandy Point Community Men’s Shed, c/- Post Office, Sandy Point, Victoria 3959

 As more news comes to hand we will keep you posted.